 - Identifying the strengths and weaknesses of an educational program and how well the program meets the needs of the children.

-Educational psychologists are well trained to make children feel at ease and relate to them during these sessions and most children have a very positive experience – often with a lot of great fun too.
-Remember that the results of an assessment can change a child’s educational future in significant ways, allowing the child to meet or exceed educational expectations.
+Educational psychologists are well trained to make children feel at ease and relate to them during these sessions, Most children have a very positive experience – often with a lot of great fun too.
+Remember that the results of an assessment can change a child’s educational future in significant ways.
+Allowing the child to meet or exceed educational expectations.